Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 ### X5b.
 Secret Door

 Set into the middle of the temple's north wall is a secret door.
-A character who searches the wall for secret doors and succeeds on a DC 20 Wisdom (Perception) check detects seams in the amber glaze that covers the wall, hinting at the presence of the door.
-It is warded by an arcane lock spell that prevents it from being opened, but knocking on the door three times causes it to swing open for 1 minute, revealing a dusty stone staircase.
+A character who searches the wall for secret doors and succeeds on a DC 20 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check detects seams in the amber glaze that covers the wall, hinting at the presence of the door.
+It is warded by an [[5.
+Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell that prevents it from being opened, but knocking on the door three times causes it to swing open for 1 minute, revealing a dusty stone staircase.
 The stairs climb 30 feet to another secret door that swings open automatically when a creature moves within 5 feet of it.
 The stairs lead to area X30.

 ### X5c.
 Locked Doors

-These amber doors are sealed with an arcane lock spell.
+These amber doors are sealed with an [[5.
+Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell.
 The password to suppress it is "Etherna."
 A character can push open the doors with a successful DC 25 Strength check.
 The doors (AC 15, 60 hit points) can also be smashed.
 If they are reduced to 0 hit points, necrotic energy fills the 30-foot cube directly north of the them.
 A creature in that area takes `dice: 4d10|avg` (`4d10`) necrotic damage, turning to dust if reduced to 0 hit points.
 Beyond the doors lie the temple catacombs (area X31).

 ### X5d.
 Amber Reflections